Map of stations in Paris

 Salon Grand Voyageur, 1st floor.
 Courtesy Christophe Grafe.

 The luggage lockers are in Hall 3, which is one floor down from track level.
-Follow the signs to the Consigne.
-They're at the extreme platform N end of Hall 3, in the far left corner as you walk along Hall 3 from platform 5 towards platform N. Expect to have your bags X-rayed at the entrance to the locker room.
+Go towards platform N on one side of Hall 1, go downstairs following the signs to the Consigne.
+Expect to have your bags X-rayed at the entrance to the locker room.
+You pay with cash for most lockers, but some lockers now take cards.
 For opening hours & prices see the left luggage lockers page.

 Gare de Lyon left luggage lockers Inside the luggage office

-The left luggage locker room, in the corner at the platform N end of Hall 3.
+The left luggage locker room, one level down from the hall 1 concourse, in the corner at the platform N end of Hall 3.

 Hotels near the Gare de Lyon

 Mercure Hotel entrance, next to the Gare de Lyon's famous clock tower.
-Handy for early train departures!
+I found the room great, and so handy for an early train departure!

 Tips for using the Gare de Lyon